 - NICU education

 Between the two hospitals, approximately 10,000 obstetric deliveries take place annually (Spectrum Health Butterworth Hospital 7,500+, Saint Mary’s Hospital 2,500+).
-Around 15 to 20 percent of these obstetric deliveries are residency practice patients whose care is provided by the resident under the supervision of core faculty members.
+About a third of these obstetric deliveries are residency practice patients whose care is provided by the resident under the supervision of core faculty members.
 The other obstetric patients are private patients of obstetricians throughout the city who residents also have the opportunity to care for.
 The patient population includes normal obstetric patients and high-risk patients referred to sub-specialists in maternal-fetal medicine.
 Our resident clinic is the largest in the state, with our residents delivering approximately 1,700 patients per year.

 - Multiple gestations

 - Hypertensive disease of pregnancy

 - Substance abuse